The 5 Best 5th Wheels for Full Time Living

 We’ve long been fans of Jayco RVs, and the Jayco North Point 5th Wheel is no exception.

-As with most Jayco RVs, you can expect a seriously well-made, sturdy, and reliable trailer that should see you through all weather and road conditions.
-Depending on the floor plan, you can expect to sleep between 4 and 9 adults comfortably.
-Trailers range from 38 feet up to 43 feet, the North Point 315RLTS and North Point 387RDFS, respectively.
+As with most Jayco RVs, you can expect a seriously well-made, sturdy, and reliable trailer that should withstand all weather and road conditions.

-Once you’ve set up your camp spot, you can keep yourself or any guests entertained with the addition of outdoor speakers, a fully equipped outdoor kitchen, an awning to provide shelter, and optionally an outdoor barbecue and grill.
+Once you’ve set up your camp spot, you can keep yourself or any guests entertained with the addition of outdoor speakers, a fully equipped outdoor kitchen, an awning to provide shelter, and, optionally, an outdoor barbecue and grill.

 Key Features: